 Introduce your children to your working life!
-Check out these Bring Your Kids to Work Day activities and action plan for a successful event.
+Check out these Bring Your Child to Work Day activities and ideas for a successful event.

-A few months ago, my work hosted Bring Your Kids to Work Day.
+A few months ago, my work hosted Bring Your Child to Work Day.
 And the event was a success according to the most important people involved: the kids!

 “I want to go back here again.”

 “This was the best day of my life!”

 This was the first year my eldest was finally old enough to come—enough reason for me to join the planning committee.